How To Protect Your Furniture From Your Cat

 Cats are still animals of the wilderness.
 They rely on us to show them how to not ruin the furniture.

-5 Ways to Protect Your Furnishings from Your Cat
+5 Ways to Save Your Furnishings from Your Cat

 Removable covers are much easier to clean than a sofa or a chair.
 There are various fabrics that you might find to cover some of your furniture and still be decorative.
 You may already have something that would work stored in a closet.